-Fig. 1.
-An instantiation of the DyKnow knowledge processing middleware.
-Fig. 2.
-Examples of relations between object identifiers and entities.
+Fig. 2: Examples of relations between object identifiers and entities.

-In Fig. 1 an example of a concrete instantiation of the DyKnow framework that we use in our experimental UAV architecture is shown.
-There are three virtual sensors, the image entities or not, because they are generated for different reasons and often locally.
-In Section II-F we present some mechanisms for relating them.
+An agent will most often not know the exact relation between object identifiers, whether they refer to the same entities or not, because they are generated for different reasons and often locally, but there are mechanisms for relating them presented in Section 2.6.
 The basic constraints placed on object identifiers are that they are unique and only assigned to an entity once (single assignment).